12 Consumer Discretionary Stocks Moving In Wednesday's Pre-Market Session - Benzinga

 Gainers

-- Jiuzi Hldgs JZXN stock rose 9.3% to $1.17 during Wednesday's pre-market session.
-The market value of their outstanding shares is at $25.0 million.
+- Singing Machine Co MICS stock rose 36.4% to $3.75 during Wednesday's pre-market session.
+The market value of their outstanding shares is at $4.5 million.

-- Sunlands Technology STG stock increased by 9.13% to $4.3.
-The market value of their outstanding shares is at $57.1 million.

-- Container Store Group TCS shares moved upwards by 8.87% to $7.85.
-The market value of their outstanding shares is at $397.5 million.
-As per the news, the Q4 earnings report came out yesterday.
+- Express EXPR stock increased by 11.76% to $2.66.
+The market value of their outstanding shares is at $180.9 million.
+The company's, Q1 earnings came out today.

-- Sypris Solutions SYPR shares increased by 7.62% to $2.4.
-The company's market cap stands at $52.5 million.
-As per the news, the Q1 earnings report came out today.

 Losers